zackphilipps/mobile-boilerplate/docs/screencasts.md

 ## Adding Scratch's Style Guide and Main Navigation Menu

 Navigate to _Appearance > Menus_ and click _Create Menu._ Make sure the menu points to the _Main Nav_ location, and then save it again.
 Next, go to _Pages > Add New_ and set the Page Template to _Style Guide._ Publish and view the page.

+**Update:** as of [v1.6.8](https://github.com/zackphilipps/scratch-theme/tree/v1.6.8), the pages and navigation menu are automatically generated on theme activation.

 ![Adding Scratch's Style Guide and Main Navigation Menu](/assets/img/screencast5.gif)